Find out more information about water metering and reporting in Taranaki.

 When must I comply?

-If your water-take consent was granted on or after 10 November 2010, you must comply with the Regulations for Measuring and Reporting Water Takes before you first use your consent.
+Depending on your rate of abstraction/water take you must comply with the Regulations for Measuring and Reporting Water Takes before the following dates:

 Code of practice